uchicago-library/microservice_repository_orchestration/README.md

 The [accutil](https://github.com/bnbalsamo/qremis_accutil) is built to ingest files into the microservice systems.

 # Swarm Setup Instructions
+## Prerequisites/Notes
-> This assumes you have your swarm configured,
-> and are ssh'd into a manager node to run
+- This assumes you have your swarm configured, and are ssh'd into a manager node to run commands from.
+A basic tutorial utilizing docker-machine can be found [here](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/)
-> commands from.
-Configuration relies on the
-> envsubst command, part of the gettext package.
-> It must be installed on your manager node
-> (or where-ever you're building from)
-> To do this in boot2docker:
-> tce-load -wi gettext.tcz
+- Configuration relies on the envsubst command, part of the gettext package.
+It must be installed on your manager node (or where ever you're building from) To do this in boot2docker: tce-load -wi gettext.tcz
+- Setup also requires docker-compose, installation instructions for various platforms [here](https://docs.docker.com/compose/install/)
+    - If using a docker-machine swarm the sudo -i edge case is required.

 0. Optional: Configure Swarm Visualizer
-> If you'd like to have the swarm visualizer
-> for pretty graphics running at $SWARM_HOST:8080
+If you'd like to have the swarm visualizer for pretty graphics running at $SWARM_HOST:8080
 ```
 $ docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock dockersamples/visualizer
 ```

 1. Configure the Registry
-> Manually fire up a docker image registry.
-If you already have a registry,
-> instead set the $REGISTRY environmental variable.
+Manually fire up a docker image registry.
+If you already have a registry, instead set the $REGISTRY environmental variable.
 ```
 $ docker service create --name registry --publish 5000:5000 registry:2
 ```